OpenRouterTeam/openrouter-runner/.github/CONTRIBUTING.md

             # This might include setting up asynchronous calls, handling streaming data, etc.
     ```

-6. **Proceed to Container Creation**:
+5. **Proceed to Container Creation**:
     - After successfully creating your new engine, the next step is to incorporate it into a new container.
 The container will provide the necessary runtime environment for your engine to execute.
-Follow the guidelines in the "Adding new container" section to create a container that leverages your new engine.
+Follow the guidelines in the [add a new container](#adding-a-new-container) section to create a container that leverages your new engine.

 >[!TIP]